EPHS-Java-2020/final-post-ap-project-2020-javavavava/README.md

 Hi this is Rachel and I'm working on the Memory/List game.
 I'm having some trouble with showing the list and removing the list from the UI after 30 seconds.

 Hi this is Vinuthna and I'm working on Making tic-tac-toe with computer.
 There are alot of confusing 2d arrays to use in it.

+Hi this is Serena and I'm working on our sliding tile game.
+Right now I have finished most of the work for the game and am moving on to the graphics for it.